bmevprog/bmevprog.github.io/_posts/2024-10-12-intro-week-3-solutions.md

 }
 ```

-We are searching for the **largest** frame width for which we still have
+Since are searching for the **largest** frame width for which we still have
 enough cardboard.
 This makes our binary search implementation slightly
-different.
+different here.
 In this case, we implement `upper_bound`, as opposed to
 `lower_bound`.

 ![](/assets/posts/2024-10-12-intro-week-3-solutions/binary-search.png)